CompPhysics/InsightPhysicsImmersionWeek/README.md

 ## Pre-course assignments

 In order to prepare you for the Physics Immersion Week we have prepared a series of exercises on classical mechanics and Python programming.
 They can be found [here](precourse.md).
 We will be using the knowledge gained from completing these exercises during class.
 If you have any trouble with the exercises, please reach out to us by Slack or email.

 ## Schedule

 We will have class from 10am to 12pm Monday, June 21 through Friday, June 25.
 There will also be an office hour each day from 12pm to 1pm.
 Note that all times are EDT.
-The schedule for this week is avaliable [here](schedule.md).
+The schedule for this week is available [here](schedule.md).
 Please note that this schedule is flexible and is subject to change based on how each class period goes.